Put A Face To The Name

 The Art of Graceful Forgetting

 Despite our best efforts, there will be times when we forget someone's name.
-In these situations, it's important to handle the situation with grace and tact.
-A simple apology and a request for a reminder can often suffice.
-For example, you might say, "I'm so sorry, your name is on the tip of my tongue.
+Think about it: in these situations, make sure to handle the situation with grace and tact.
+But a simple apology and a request for a reminder can often suffice.
+Even so, for example, you might say, "I'm so sorry, your name is on the tip of my tongue.
 Could you remind me?"
-Alternatively, you can try to jog your memory by asking a question that requires them to state their name, such as, "How do you spell your name again?"
+Alternatively, you can try to jog your memory by asking a question that requires them to state their name, such as, "How do you spell your name again?

 Tips and Expert Advice for Mastering Face-Name Association